 Croatia has quickly become one of the top destinations for travelers in the world, thanks in part to the hit show “Game of Thrones,” which used a number of its enticing spots as filming locations.
 It’s filled with everything from ancient fortified cities to island gems with beautiful beaches, wineries and vineyards for tasting and tours, countless eateries serving delicious Dalmatian cuisine and especially friendly, welcoming people.

-If your primary reason for visiting Croatia is to enjoy the sights, including those “GoT” filming locations, you’ll want to avoid the peak summer months of July and August when tourist crowds are thick and the weather is hot, averaging in the mid-80s Fahrenheit, though the mercury can and often does climb up into the 90s.
+If the primary reason for your trip to Croatia is to visit the tourist attractions, including those “GoT” filming locations, you’ll want to avoid the peak summer months of July and August when tourist crowds are thick and the weather is hot, averaging in the mid-80s Fahrenheit, though the mercury can and often does climb up into the 90s.
 That typically means anywhere from about mid-April through the month of May or mid-September through mid-October.
 If you arrive in late spring, a 10-night Zadar, Plitvice Lakes & Split Luxury Cruise & Land Package makes it easy to combine a land tour where you’ll explore top sights like Lake Plitvice National Parks when the waterfalls will really be rushing, with a cruise to popular destinations like Split and Dubrovnik as well as some of the island gems.
 By booking this same tour for early autumn, you can experience the park when it’s splashed with the vibrant colors of fall, while enjoying pleasantly warm weather for sightseeing.
 As the sea temperatures are often idyllic through much of September and into early October, swimming will feel wonderful in between all your other exploits.

 Attending a local festival is not only fun, it’s a great way to delve into the culture, enjoying an authentic side of daily life in Croatia.
-Plan to visit Split in May, perhaps as part of the 7-night Luxury Split Return Cruise, and you might be able to attend the Festival of Flowers.
+Plan to visit Split in May, perhaps as part of the 7-night Signature Split to Dubrovnik Cruise, and you might be able to attend the Festival of Flowers.
 The top attraction in this medieval city is the 4th-century Diocletian’s Palace and you’ll be able to see its basement halls filled with flowers as florists compete to find out who has the most beautiful, artistic display.

 Dubrovnik host its popular summer festival from mid-July through much of August every year – the country’s largest cultural festival, international musicians and actors take to the stage on open-air venues within the city’s ancient walls.
 If you hope to attend, you might plan to spend some time here first and then embark on the 7-night Deluxe Dubrovnik to Split Cruise.